-FCA.
-GAICD
+FCA, GAICD

-Non-Executive Director and Chairman of the Audit and Risk Committee (appointed 21 June 2016)
+Non-Executive Director and Chairman of the Audit and Risk Committee

-Geoff is a board member of the Australian Institute of Agricultural Science and Technology.
-This is the peak industry body for agricultural and natural resource management professionals.
-The Institute is committed to advancing the profession, and the application of science and technology, for the sustainable development of agriculture and natural resource management in Australia.
-Geoff is also a Chartered Accountant with over 25 years' experience providing clients with tax, accounting and business advice.
-He has been a Partner of The MBA Partnership since its inception in 2001 His client base is diverse and centres on Small to Medium Enterprises.
+Geoff is a Chartered Accountant with over 25 years' experience providing clients with tax, accounting and business advice.
+He has been a Partner of The MBA Partnership since its inception in 2001.
+His client base is diverse and centres on small to medium enterprises.
 Geoff has an interest in providing specialist advice to his clients and enjoys developing strategies to help clients meet their goals.
 He is an active board member, currently serving on a number of boards in the public, private and not-for-profit sectors.